TRM123/survivmod/README.md

  # FAQ

  Q: Can you change bullet damage/health/movespeed/etc?

  A: No, those are handled by the server and I cannot change them

  Q: When is the aimbot coming out?

  A: I don't know, whenever I feel like making it

+ Q: Zoom is kind of glitchy, what do I do?

+ A: Due to how the game loads things around you, at lower scope levels the edge of your vision will be a bit choppy.
+Pick up a better scope and it will go away.

+ Q: How does this work exactly?

+ A: This is a simple modification of the client side java script file for the site, allowing us to make client side changes to the game

+ Q: Can I get banned?

+ A: Theoreticly no, as the game has no way to tell that there has been a javascript change.
+However no promises

+ Q: I have a suggestion!
+What should I do?

+ A: Create a new issue and I will tell you how feasible it will be to implement

  Have fun and play responsibly